Lifeng-Liang/DbEntry/doc/en/GettingStarted/FirstApplication.md

 The following steps shows how to create a basic database application using DbEntry.Net:
 ----------

 1\.
-Create a console application in Visual Studio 2010/2012/2013.
+Create a console application in Visual Studio 2010/2012/2013/2015.

 2\.
-Create a *DbEntryClassLibrary 4.2* project and make the console application references it.
+Create a console application.

 3\.
 Create a new Access mdb file named *test.mdb*, and store it to *c:\Test* (Make sure it exists).
 If you are using Access 2007, please save it as Access 2003 format.